UXPin/amazon-cloudfront-access-logs-queries/README.md

 The application has two main parts:

-- An S3 bucket `<StackName>-cf-access-logs` that serves as a log bucket for Amazon CloudFront access logs.
+- An S3 bucket `<ResourcePrefix>-cf-access-logs-<Environment>` that serves as a log bucket for Amazon CloudFront access logs.
 As soon as Amazon CloudFront delivers a new access logs file, an event triggers the AWS Lambda function `moveAccessLogs`.
 This moves the file to an [Apache Hive style](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-AlterPartition) prefix.

     ![infrastructure-overview](images/moveAccessLogs.png)

 - An hourly scheduled AWS Lambda function `transformPartition` that runs an [INSERT INTO](https://docs.aws.amazon.com/athena/latest/ug/insert-into.html) query on a single partition per run, taking one hour of data into account.
-It writes the content of the partition to the Apache Parquet format into the `<StackName>-cf-access-logs` S3 bucket.
+It writes the content of the partition to the Apache Parquet format into the `<ResourcePrefix>-cf-access-logs-<Environment>` S3 bucket.

     ![infrastructure-overview](images/transformPartition.png)